What is the Best Nap Length?

 The Lethargic Nap

-Sleeping longer than 25 or 30 minutes can cause sleep inertia, the grogginess you feel after waking up from a too-long nap.
-(No, that’s not just you, it’s a real medical phenomenon!)
+Sleeping longer than 30 minutes can cause sleep inertia, the grogginess you feel after waking up from a too-long nap.
+(No, that’s not just you, it’s a real physiological phenomenon!)

-When you sleep for a half-hour, your body enters the third and fourth stages of sleep and relaxes more deeply.
-So when you wake up in the middle of these stages without fully completing them, you’re more likely to feel disoriented and drowsy.
+When you sleep for a half-hour, your body enters the third stage of sleep and relaxes more deeply.
+So when you wake up in the middle of this stage without fully completing them, you’re more likely to feel disoriented and drowsy.

 Sleep inertia can last anywhere from 10 to 30 minutes after waking; however, some can experience its effects for up to two hours.
 The best way to avoid sleep inertia is to time your naps right and keep them out of the 30 to 50-minute range.